Bitdefender vs. ESET 2025: Bitdefender Is Affordable and Feature-Rich

 Read ESET Review

-When comparing Bitdefender and ESET’s features, both antivirus programs offer similar essential tools for protection.
-They provide options for manual and scheduled scans, like device health checks, to catch potential problems.
+When comparing Bitdefender's and ESET’s features, both antivirus programs offer similar essential tools for protection.
+They offer options for both manual and scheduled scans, including device health checks, to identify potential issues.
 They also include phishing protection, which acts as a shield against tricky online scams that try to steal your personal information.

-Bitdefender Total Security has a built-in virtual private network (VPN), which masks your internet protocol (IP) address, keeping your online activities private.
+Bitdefender Total Security features a built-in virtual private network (VPN), which conceals your internet protocol (IP) address, thereby keeping your online activities private.
 However, ESET doesn't offer a VPN.

-Neither Bitdefender nor ESET comes with a standard ad blocker, but Bitdefender’s VPN does have an ad blocker feature.
+Neither Bitdefender nor ESET comes with a standard ad blocker; however, Bitdefender VPN includes an ad blocker feature.
 Ad blockers help you avoid annoying ads and potentially harmful content.
-As for device optimization tools, Bitdefender has one called OneClick Optimizer for all its platforms, while ESET has a small system footprint feature for Windows, Windows ARM, and macOS.
+As for device optimization tools, Bitdefender offers a tool called OneClick Optimizer for all its platforms, while ESET features a small system footprint option for Windows, Windows ARM, and macOS.

 Winner: Bitdefender has the best bonus features.
 The VPN built-in is a great plus, in addition to the option of an ad blocker.